ionic-enterprise/tutorials/docs/native-solutions/auth-connect/react/getting-started.md

 When using Auth Connect, the current session is defined by the current [AuthResult](https://ionic.io/docs/auth-connect/interfaces/AuthResult) which contains auth tokens as well as other session information.
 Auth Connect returns an `AuthResult` from the `login()` function.
 We will need a place to store that result.
 Let's create that now.
 Create a `src/util` directory, then create a file called `src/util/session-store.ts`.

+**Note:** React allows for many different state management strategies.
+Your strategy may differ significantly.
+State management strategies are outside the scope of this tutorial.
+Use code that aligns with your chosen strategy.

 <CH.Scrollycoding>

 <CH.Code>